-It wouldn’t be a day without the mandatory 15 minutes of falling for clickbait on Facebook and watching cat videos on YouTube (those cats owe me literally days of my life).
+It wouldn’t be a day without the mandatory 15 minutes of falling for click-bait on Facebook and watching cat videos on YouTube (those cats owe me literally days of my life).

 Breaks are as important when working from home as anywhere else, so don’t neglect to take them.
 Try to get away from your screen in these.
-Eat, walk – but mainly, enjoy!
+Eat, read a book, watch Netflix – but mainly, enjoy!

 Without your commute, it’s easy to become stuck inside.
 Aside from obvious health implications, you might find that you find it more difficult to sleep.
 So, it’s important to use up that energy.